 The differences in the undersides of male and female leopard geckos are obvious if you are experienced in sexing leopard geckos or if you have geckos of each sex to compare side by side.
-But there are a few key traits to find in order to identify what sex leopard gecko you have.
+There are a few key traits to find to identify what sex leopard gecko you have:

-- Pre-Anal Pores - Male leopard geckos have a distinct v-shaped row of pre-anal pores in front of their vent.
-The vent is also called the cloaca and is the opening that the fecal matter comes out of.
+- Pre-anal pores: Male leopard geckos have a distinct V-shaped row of pre-anal pores in front of their vent.
+The vent holds the opening for the cloaca which is where fecal and reproductive matter comes out of.
 As a gecko matures, these round pores that look like dots become quite prominent and exude a waxy material.
-Females have a similar row of very small pores but they are not nearly as obvious.
-Some would say female pre-anal pores are barely noticeable and they do not exude the waxy substance that you'll find in male leopard geckos.
+Females have a similar row of small pores, but they are not nearly as obvious.
+Some would say female pre-anal pores are barely noticeable, and they do not exude the waxy substance that you'll find in male leopard geckos.

-- Hemipenile Bulges - Male leopard geckos have two distinct bulges behind their vent on both sides of the base of the tail.
+- Hemipenile bulges: Male leopard geckos have two distinct bulges behind their vent on both sides of the base of the tail.
 This is where the hemipenes (male reproductive organs) are located.
 Hemipenes are basically two penises that are housed inside the sides of the tail and pop out on either side of the vent like a sock folding inside out during breeding.
-Some people will gently push these hemipenes out in order to confirm that their leopard gecko is a male but when this is done you run the risk of hemipene prolapse or causing an injury to the hemipenes.
-It is also difficult to do this in some leopard geckos that are not used to being handled because they may drop their tail if they are uncomfortable or feel threatened when this is happening.
-It is best to not traumatize the hemipenes, or any part of your leopard gecko, to determine what sex you have since there are less invasive ways to find out what sex you have.
+Some people will gently push these hemipenes out to confirm that their leopard gecko is a male, but when this is done, you run the risk of hemipene prolapse or causing an injury to the hemipenes.
+It is also difficult to do this in some leopard geckos that are not used to being handled, because they may drop their tail if they are uncomfortable or feel threatened when this is happening.
+It is best to not traumatize the hemipenes, or any part of your leopard gecko, to determine what sex you have, since there are less invasive ways to find out what sex you have.

 Aside from choosing an appropriate name for your lizard, it is important to know what sex you are caring for so that you can be better prepared for what may come.
-Females may lay eggs if given the right conditions, even if they are housed alone, and if you have a male leopard gecko you need to know that you can't get him another leopard gecko that is also a male since they will most likely fight.
+Females may lay eggs if given the right conditions, even if they are housed alone.
+If you have a male leopard gecko, you need to know that you can't get him another leopard gecko that is also a male, since they will most likely fight.